-- 1. If disassembled, assemble a 22 x 12 mm (7/8 x 7/16 inch) washer, spring washers, a second 22 x 12 mm (7/8 x 7/16 inch) washer, and flange locknut onto each height-of-cut bolts.
-Tighten the locknuts until the flange of the nut is aligned with the end of the threads toward the head of the bolt. - 2.
-Apply anti-seize lubricant to the upper threads of the eye bolts and lower threads of the height-of-cut bolts. - Assemble an eye bolt to each of the height-of-cut arms with a washer 20.6 x 10.3 mm (0.813 x 0.406 inch), inner and outer springs, and washer 20.6 x 14.3 mm (0.813 x 0.563 inch) washer below the slot in the arms, and the quick up handle, quick up cover, and height adjuster knob above the slots. - 4.
-If both the height-of-cut arms are removed, align 1 height-of-cut arm and height-of-cut bolt to the cutting unit side plate with the washer 22 x 12 mm (7/8 x 7/16 inch), spring washer, and second washer 22 x 12 mm (7/8 x 7/16 inch) above the slot in the side plate, and the flange locknut aligned below the slot. - 5.
-Tighten the flange locknut until it contacts shoulder of the height-of-cut bolt. - 6.
-Loosely assemble the height-of-cut arm to the side plate with the plow bolt, plow bolt, height-of-cut washer, and locknut.
-Do not tighten the flange locknut. - 7.
+- 1. Apply anti-seize lubricant to the upper threads of the eye bolts and lower threads of the height-of-cut bolts. - 2.
+Assemble an eye bolt to each of the height-of-cut arms with a serrated-flange nut, washer 20.6 x 10.3 mm (0.813 x 0.406 inch), inner and outer springs, and washer 20.6 x 14.3 mm (0.813 x 0.563 inch) washer below the slot in the arms, and the quick up handle, quick up cover, and height adjuster knob above the slots. - 3.
+Apply anti-seize lubricant to the upper threads of the adjustment rod and lower threads of the height adjusters.
+Assemble the height adjuster assembly. - 4.
+Assemble the height-of-cut bolts to the height-of-cut arms. - 5.
+If both the height of cut arms are removed, align 1 height-of-cut arm and height-of-cut bolt to the cutting unit side plate. - 6.
+Loosely assemble the height-of-cut arm to the side plate with the plow bolt, plow bolt, height of cut washer, and lock nut.
+Do not tighten the flange lock nut. - 7.
 Loosely assemble the front roller shaft to the height-of-cut arm. - 8.
-Assemble the other height-of-cut bracket to the front roller shaft.
-Assemble height-of-cut arm and height-of-cut bolt to the cutting unit side plate as described in 4. - 9.
-Assemble the height-of-cut arm to the side plate with the plow bolt, plow bolt, height-of-cut washer, and locknut.
-Tighten the locknut finger tight. - 10.
+Assemble the other height of cut bracket to the front roller shaft.
+Assemble height-of-cut arm and height-of-cut bolt to the cutting unit side plate. - 9.
+Assemble the height-of-cut arm to the side plate with the plow bolt, plow bolt, height of cut washer, and lock nut.
+Tighten the 2 lock nuts and 2 plow bolts finger tight. - 10.
 Adjust the height-of-cut bolts so that the height-of-cut arm are the same. - 11.
-Center the front roller between the height-of-cut arms, and tighten the lock screws in the height-of-cut arms. - 12.
-Secure the eye bolts to the groomer gearbox and idler arm lugs with the adjuster pins and cotter pins. - 13.
-Adjust the cutting unit height-of-cut; refer to Cutting Unit Operators Manual. - 14.
-Ensure that both groomer quick up handles are in the OPERATING position.
+Center the front roller between the height-of-cut arms, and tighten the lock screws in the height-of-cut arms.